Justin Trudeau: Post-premiership (2025–present)

 In April 2025, Trudeau made his first public engagement following his resignation, campaigning for Liberal candidate Marjorie Michel in his former riding of Papineau.
 He was also present for the 2025 Speech from the Throne in May, along with former prime ministers Stephen Harper and Kim Campbell.
+In January 2026, he attended the World Economic Forum's annual meeting in Davos, Switzerland.